Back to the home page

 Click the button Clear now and then the Close button.

 Now you're being presented with an warning.
 Ignore it and click on "I'll be careful, I promise!" (which is probably an attempt at humour.
 Sigh...)

 Double-click that line and change the value to 0.

 Note: this is a user preference.
 Repeat it in each user account.

 You can enable Java / openJDK for a short while whenever you need it (usually pretty rarely).
 That way, your ease of use is reduced only a little bit, while your system becomes a lot more secure.

 Disabling of Java in Firefox can be done like this:

-Firefox panel - Tools - Add-ons - click on Plugins (left side of the window) - click "Disable" for Java (or for IcedTea).
+Firefox menu button (with the three dashes on it) - Add-ons - click on Plugins (left side of the window) - click "Disable" for Java (or for IcedTea).

-Unfortunately most of this can only be done by a web based tool from Macromedia.
+Unfortunately most of this can only be done by a strange and unusual web based tool from Macromedia.
 This is how you do it:

 a.
 Go to Adobe Flash Player Settings Manager